 Globalise restructured the team, developing it into a highly effective unit capable of reliably meeting its deadlines and avoiding backlogs.
 This also had the effect of ensuring the technical documentation department’s long-term viability within the company.

-Stefan Kaul is Chief Technical Officer at SCHOTTEL GmbH.
+Stefan Kaul is CEO at SCHOTTEL GmbH.
 Soon after joining the company in 1989, he focused on research and finance.
 He is now head of the innovation and research group and is responsible for forming and developing the new department for hydrodynamics and propulsion.

 “The team was so busy dealing with day-to-day business that there was no time left for developing our documentation further, never mind adapting or enhancing our processes for the future.”